0xkzam/zk-bootcamp/L11_Circom_RiskZero_Axiom/11_README.md

 ## Circom

+A Circom program is a form of an arithmetic circuit which consists of
+- A witness generation program (output computation)
+- A constraint system (the set of polynomials)

+Refer [here](https://docs.circom.io/circom-language/signals/) for Circom Language syntax.

+### Basic steps of writing and proving circuits

 #### 1. Write the circuit and save as a .circom file (e.g. hello.circom)

 1. All constraints must be of the form A*B + C = 0, where A, B and C are linear combinations of signals.